hahajjjun/hahajjjun.github.io/_posts/2026-01-03-anatomy-of-bsm.md

 Benchmark result from [Zhou et al.](https://arxiv.org/pdf/2512.17126) demonstrates that no single tokenizer consistently outperformed the others.
 This suggests that we can find an optimized version of tokenizer in a data-driven approach, which is recently realized by [Qiao et al.](https://arxiv.org/abs/2412.13716) and [Anonymous authors](https://openreview.net/pdf/0af9dfc7c2c6f83b726b55f01c5f0fb02aedb335.pdf) (DNAChunker).

-We’d like to take a deeper look at learnable tokenizers exemplified in these appraoches.
 The motivation of introducing these adaptive appraoches are usually reasonable; since conventional approaches feel that they rely on heuristics.
 However, Evo2 has showed byte-tokenizer was sufficient to achieve long-range contextual reasoning (>1M base pairs) with proper considerations in sequence modelling (StripeHyena2).
 No matter how learnable tokens are produced, scientists will now expect that these optimized tokens might possess some important biological properties and perform well in long-range reasoning tasks.